 And this biphasic nature explains why larger doses of CBD are the way to go if you want to experience better sleep.

-When to take CBD Oil and melatonin
+When to take CBD and melatonin for sleep?

 Trusted sources like the International Journal of Pharmacy and Pharmaceutical Sciences explain that sublingual CBD reaches its highest blood level within 15 minutes.
 Melatonin also kicks in fairly fast.